zjffdu/incubator-zeppelin/docs/interpreter/flink.md

 By default, Flink interpreter run in local mode as the default value of `flink.execution.mode` is `local`.
 In local mode, Flink will launch one MiniCluster which include JobManager and TaskManagers in one JVM.
 But you can still customize the MiniCluster via the following properties:

 * `local.number-taskmanage` This property specify how many TaskManagers in MiniCluster.
-By default it is 1, if you want to set it larger than 1, you have to also set `query.proxy.ports` and `query.server.ports`, otherwise you will get port conflicts when launching multiple TaskManagers in one machine.
 * `taskmanager.numberOfTaskSlot` This property specify how many slots for each TaskManager.
 By default it is 1.

 ### Run Flink in yarn mode